Proven Techniques for Overcoming Worry: How to Stop the Noise

 Stopping the Noise

-When we worry there are basically two types of worry-thoughts: a Signal or Noise.
+It goes like this: When you worry, there are two types of worry thoughts: a Signal or Noise.

 Signal

-A signal can often be a motivator in the best sense of the word.
+A Signal can often be a motivator in the best sense of the word.

-For example: You have recently begun arriving late to work several times per week due to oversleeping and you're now worried about losing your job
+For example: You have recently begun arriving late to work several times per week due to oversleeping, and you're now worried about losing your job

 This is a valid and legitimate worry.